First-passage statistics of confined colloids

-In the in-plane dynamics described by Eq.~\ref{eq:Langevin_confined}a, hydrodynamic interactions with the wall constitute the only deviation from the bulk behavior described by Eq.~\ref{eq:Langevin_bulk}.
-The in-plane motion exhibits a MSD that increases linearly with time (Fig.~\ref{fig:figure_1}d), as well as a nearly-Gaussian displacement distribution (Fig.~\ref{fig:figure_1}e) for our current range or parameters~\cite{lavaud2021stochastic,alexandre2023non}), both fully characterized by the average diffusion coefficient $D_x$.
+In the in-plane dynamics described by Eq.~\ref{eq:Langevin_confined}a, hydrodynamic interactions with the wall constitute the only deviation from the bulk behavior (Eq.
+S7 of the \textbf{SI}).
+The in-plane motion exhibits a MSD that increases linearly with time (Fig.~\ref{fig:figure_1}d), as well as a nearly-Gaussian displacement distribution (Fig.~\ref{fig:figure_1}e) for our current range of parameters~\cite{lavaud2021stochastic,alexandre2023non}), both fully characterized by the average diffusion coefficient $D_x$.
 Accordingly, the confined in-plane dynamics -- characterized by a $z$-dependent diffusivity $d_x(z) = k_\mathrm{B}\Theta / \gamma_x(z)$ -- can be fairly approximated by a bulk-like Gaussian process but with a lower, effective diffusivity $D_x$.
-As a consequence, we substitute $D_x$ into the Lévy distribution of Eq.~\ref{eq:FPTD}, originally derived for the bulk case, which then takes the following form:
+As a consequence, we substitute $D_x$ into the Lévy distribution of Eq.
+S11 originally derived for the bulk case, which then takes the following form:

 and stands as a theoretical \textit{ansatz} for the in-plane target-finding process.
-As shown in Fig.~\ref{fig:figure_3}a, Eq.~\ref{eq:ansatz} correctly captures the experimental FPTDs.
-This agreement is further confirmed by numerical Langevin simulations mimicking the experimental confined diffusion, following the method of Ref.~\cite{millan2023numerical} (see \textbf{SI} for details on the simulations).
+As shown in Fig.~\ref{fig:figure_2}a, Eq.~\ref{eq:ansatz} correctly captures the experimental FPTDs.
+This agreement is further confirmed by numerical Langevin simulations mimicking the experimental confined diffusion, following the method of Ref.~\cite{millan2023numerical} (see \textbf{SI} Sec.4 for details on the simulations).
 Variables are rescaled here in order to account for the different viscous liquids considered, through: $T = D_0t/L^2$ and $F(T) = f(t) \frac{L^2}{D_0}$.

 Since the mean FPT is infinite in the unbounded wall-parallel domain, we focus on the most-likely FPT, denoted as $T^\mathrm{max}$.
-The latter increases due to confinement, as qualitatively highlighted in Fig.~\ref{fig:figure_3}a.
+The latter increases due to confinement, as qualitatively highlighted in Fig.~\ref{fig:figure_2}a.
 Intuitively and as discussed above, the colloid is essentially slowed down by wall-induced friction as it moves near and parallel to the wall, thus postponing the typical moment in time at which it can reach a given target.
 In order to quantitatively evaluate the magnitude of such an effect, we define a relative time delay with respect to the bulk reference, as: